ethz-mrl/supereight2/README.md

 cmake --install build/release
 ```

-You can then use supereight 2 in your CMake project by adding
+You can then use supereight2 in your CMake project by adding
 `find_package(Supereight2 REQUIRED)` and linking against `SRL::Supereight2`.

 To uninstall the library delete the files listed in the `install_manifest.txt`